-Disorders which affect the lymphatic system
+Compression also helps the lymphatic system

-There is a range of disorders that impinge upon this system, causing it to struggle or fail completely.
+The lymphatic system is a network of nodes and vessels that run throughout your body.
+It processes fluid, waste, toxins and other unwanted materials, taking them out of the tissue and disposing of them.
+There is a range of disorders that impinge upon this system, causing it to struggle or fail.
 This results in some rather unpleasant symptoms like swelling, pain and fluid retention.
 If left untreated, these disorders can progress to incredibly severe levels.
 Some of the more common lymphatic disorders include:

 - Hodgkins Lymphoma